declension/squeeze-alexa/docs/HOWTO.md

 Prerequisites
 -------------
- * A running LMS instance on a Linux-ish server or NAS (and some squeezebox players)
+ * A Linux server, NAS (e.g. Synology) or even [Raspberry Pi](https://www.raspberrypi.org/)
+ * [LMS](http://wiki.slimdevices.com/index.php/Logitech_Media_Server), typically running on the above server.
+ * Some Squeezebox players - even if they're Chromecasts, RPIs other compatible devices.
- * An Amazon Echo / Echo Dot
+ * At least one Amazon Echo device
- * An Amazon developer account, and an Alexa one (tip: use the same email, or you'll wish you had)
+ * An Amazon developer account, and an Alexa one (:note: use the same email, or you'll wish you had)
+ * Some time and a little knowledge of: Linux, networking, AWS, Alexa, and SSL.
- * A router that supports port forwarding, and ideally DDNS of some sort (nearly all modern routers do).
+ * _(SSL only)_: A router that supports port forwarding, and ideally DDNS of some sort (nearly all modern routers do).
- * Some time and a little knowledge of: Linux, networking, AWS / Lambda, SSL
- * _Optional_: a domain name, and a "real" (not self-signed) SSL certificate to match.